licensezero/licensezero-private-license/terms.md

 - The **Term** is `term`, beginning on the _Effective Date_.

-# No Liability

-!!!
-As far as the law allows, the _Project_ comes as is, without any warranty or condition, and neither the _Developer_ nor their _Agent_ will be liable to anyone for any damages related to the _Project_ or this license, under any kind of legal claim.

 # Payment

 All the licenses granted under these terms are conditional on payment of the _Price_.
 If there is no _Price_, the _Developer_ expects the _User_ to rely on this license on this license nonetheless, and will not revoke it unless the _User_ breaks one of its rules.